 In this blog, we will cover what no-ratio mortgage loans are.
 We will discuss how no-ratio mortgage loans work and what types of borrowers benefit from no-ratio mortgage loans.
 No-ratio mortgage loans are a type of non-QM loan where the lender does not factor in the borrower’s income.
-No-ratio mortgage loans mean the debt-to-income ratio does not matter.
-What you need to know about no-ratio mortgage loans
+No-ratio mortgage loans mean the debt-to-income ratio does not matter what you need to know about no-ratio mortgage loans.

-No-ratio mortgages can be a great option for those looking to purchase a home but want to avoid applying for a traditional loan.
-These loans are growing in popularity as they give borrowers an easier way to get financing without proving their income or assets.
+These loans are gaining popularity as they give borrowers an easier way to get financing without proving their income or assets.
 However, there are some key points potential borrowers should know before considering this type of mortgage.
 We will tell you all about it in this article, plus everything you need to know about no-ratio mortgages.
+In the following paragraphs, we will discuss no-ratio mortgage loans.

 What Are No-Ratio Mortgage Loans?